BP p.l.c.

 17 Nov 2021

-Their ask — BP requests that all low carbon hydrogen, not just green hydrogen, count toward the 50% renewable target.
+Message — BP requests that all low carbon hydrogen, not just green hydrogen, count toward the 50% renewable target.
 They want refineries exempted from industry hydrogen obligations and included in transport rules instead.
 They seek higher caps on waste-based biofuels.123

-How it helps them — This would reduce compliance costs by allowing cheaper blue hydrogen and avoiding dual regulation of refining.456
+Why — This would reduce compliance costs by allowing cheaper blue hydrogen and avoiding dual regulation of refining.456

-Who loses — Climate advocates lose stricter requirements that would accelerate green hydrogen deployment over fossil-based alternatives.7
+Impact — Climate advocates lose stricter requirements that would accelerate green hydrogen deployment over fossil-based alternatives.7

 Meeting with Aleksandra Tomczak (Cabinet of Executive Vice-President Frans Timmermans), Riccardo Maggi (Cabinet of Executive Vice-President Frans Timmermans)